 You should start by growing your network 'organically'.
 It makes sense to follow the people you should be interested in.
 Start with your existing network of key clients, referrers and other contacts.
 You may want to follow industry leaders in your key sectors, relevant legal news reporters and some of the Law Society's Twitter accounts.

-Look at who is following competing law firms, and scan through Twitter to find potential referrers (or even clients) that you have yet to build a relationship with.
+Look at who is following competing law firms, and who they are following, and scan through Twitter to find potential referrers (or even clients) that you have yet to build a relationship with.
 You may want to start following them, or retweeting and commenting on relevant tweets.

 This sort of approach helps draw attention to your Twitter feed.
 Then it's largely a question of whether what you are saying is interesting enough for them to want to follow and engage with you.